-PARSIPPANY – Mayor Michael Soriano and the members of the Township administration received a revised balanced budget proposal to the Township Council on Tuesday evening, which continues township services and avoids any layoffs or reductions to the township workforce.
+PARSIPPANY – Mayor Michael Soriano and the members of the Township administration received a revised balanced budget proposal on Tuesday evening, which continues township services and avoids any layoffs or reductions to the township workforce.

 The revised budget includes a municipal tax increase of 2.15%, which complies with both the appropriation cap and the levy cap, and does not utilize monies from either the sewer or water utilities for the first time in over 10 years.